anvilproject/anvil-portal/content/featured-workspaces/featured-workspaces.md

     - ./gwas-pipeline.md
 ---

-The featured workspaces of the AnvIL project demonstrate the discrete use cases of common genomic analysis pipelines that can be deployed using data and tools available on the AnVIL.
+The AnVIL project's featured workspaces demonstrate common genomic analysis pipelines deployed using data and tools available on AnVIL.

-These use cases utilize unrestricted public data along with reproducible workflows, allowing researchers to clone and execute the workspaces as a learning exercise or for adapting to their own research.
+These analyses utilize unrestricted public data along with reproducible workflows, allowing researchers to clone and execute the workspaces as a learning exercise or for adapting to their own research.

+The featured workspaces are hosted from within an ["AnVIL branded Terra instance](https://anvil.terra.bio/#).